lcomeau01/BrighterFutures/README.md

 # 💡 BrighterFutures

-A mock static website for a non-profit law firm named Brighter Futures Legal Advocates, who help advocate for the rights of kids in foster care.
+A mock static website built for **Brighter Futures Legal Advocates**, a fictional nonprofit law firm dedicated to protecting the rights of children in foster care.
+This project was created to practice HTML structure, basic design, and both external and internal CSS styling. **This website is Mobile / Window Size Responsive**

-## Index.Html
-This is the html file for the main page which is named "Our Mission".
-It references the external stylesheet (styles.css), includes the mission statement, some stats for the firm, and a newsletter form where you can sign up for our emailed newsletter.

-## Team.Html
-This is the html file for the "Our Team" page.
-It references the external stylesheet (styles.css), includes the teammemebers pictures (taken from unsplash), a description of their job, and the story of the founding of Brighter Futures.

-## Contact.Html:
+## File Overview
+### `index.html`
+The homepage titled **"Our Mission"** introduces the firm's goals, highlights key impact statistics, and includes a newsletter sign-up form.
+This page references the shared stylesheet (`styles.css`).

+### `team.html`
+The **"Our Team"** page showcases staff members with images (from Unsplash), job descriptions, and a short narrative on the organization's founding.
+It also references the shared `styles.css`.

+###  `contact.html`
-This is the html file for the "Contact Us" page.
-It includes an internal stylesheet, a contact information form, and the information needed to reach out to the firm.
+The **"Contact Us"** page contains an internal stylesheet and a contact form, along with all the necessary contact information for reaching the firm.

-## Styles.css
+### `styles.css`
-The stylesheet for both Index.html and Team.html
+The external stylesheet used by both `index.html` and `team.html`, providing consistent layout, typography, and responsive design elements.